Zankoku-Okuno/technical-notes/notes/2022-01-21-000-autoformatter-config.md

 Honestly, if you let people configure indentation size, most everyone will quickly realize that the extra configuration effort for every project is not worth such a trivial payoff.
 Instead, they'll configure the language-specific settings in their editor once and be done with it, or maybe install a plugin that can read the formatter configuration and do the project-specific configuration automatically.
 For people who haven't yet realized that indentation style is trivial—and they're usually vocal about it—they will spend their efforts configuring their projects, and _not pestering the language/formatter maintainer_ with an unending stream of duplicate, whiny issues to close.
-And what's the worst that could happen?, every project has a different preferences over a trivial matter like indentation?, it's a trivial difference.
+And what's the worst that could happen?, every project has a different preference over a trivial matter like indentation?, it's a trivial difference.

 Whitespace is one of the most controversial things because everyone has preferences, but no natural preference improves/degrades quality.
 These trivial decisions are defined by that last point: their inability to influence a general reader's ability comprehend the code.